bardevil20/python-backend-bootstrap/README.md

 ## What this repo for?

-A step-by-step Python backend bootstrap repository.
+A step-by-step **Python** backend bootstrap repository.

-This repo is is a hands-on step-by-step Python adaptation, inspired by the “Modern Backend Meetup” repo https://github.com/nivitzhaky/modern-backend-meetup by [@nivitzhaky](https://www.github.com/nivitzhaky)
+This repo is is a hands-on step-by-step **Python adaptation**, inspired by the “Modern Backend Meetup” repo https://github.com/nivitzhaky/modern-backend-meetup by [@nivitzhaky](https://www.github.com/nivitzhaky)